Jiboo/libhut/doc/index.md

 * buffer/texture
     * Holds data on GPU side

-* shader
-    * Shader code can't be uploaded but the code is generated dynamically depending on the optional features requested
-    * Features:
-        * Vertex transform by n uniform matrices
-        * Tint (color output blended by a uniform color)
-        * Color attribute (data: color buffer and offsets)
-        * Color uniform (data: color)
-        * Texture (data: texture reference and texcoord attribute buffer and offsets)
-        * Gradients (data: data buffer and offset)
-    * Shader can be created through a factory, it handles the programs' cache

 * drawable
     * Holds everything needed for a draw:
         * Draw mode (points, line, polygons, triangle strip..)